matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 $$J(\textbf{w}) = \frac{1}{2n} \sum_{i=1}^n (\hat{y}^{[i]}-y^{[i]})^2 $$

 $$J(\textbf{w}) = \frac{1}{2n} \sum_{i=1}^n (w_1 x_1^{[i]} + w_2 x_2^{[i]} + b -y^{[i]})^2 $$
+This is what we are going to use, but this is with summations.
+In code this looks like the following:

 ```Python
 def cost(w1, w2, b, X, y):